batect/batect.dev/src/pages/privacy.md

 Batect checks for updated versions and displays a reminder to the user if a newer version is available.
 It automatically checks for updates at most once every 36 hours.

-It uses a public, encrypted, unauthenticated API hosted by the Batect project on GCP and Cloudflare to check for new versions.
+It uses a public, encrypted API hosted by the Batect project on GCP and Cloudflare to check for new versions.
 A secure, private GCP project dedicated to the purpose of hosting update information hosts the API.

 The source code and configuration for this API is available in the [updates.batect.dev](https://github.com/batect/updates.batect.dev) GitHub repository.